eekcoopuw/jobmon/docsource/quickstart.rst

     users to debug in general.

-As soon as you change any of the values of your WorkflowArgs or modify its Tasks, you'll cause a new Workflow entry to be created in the jobmon database.
+As soon as you change any of the values of your WorkflowArgs or modify its Tasks, you'll cause a new Workflow entry to be created in the Jobmon database.
 When calling run() on this new Workflow, any progress through the Tasks that may have been made in previous Workflows will be ignored.